 A geo-fence is a virtual boundary around a real-world geographic area.
 It’s created using GPS coordinates and can be any shape — a circle around an address, a polygon around a building, or an outline of an entire neighborhood.
 When a mobile device crosses this boundary, it triggers a pre-programmed action like sending a notification or serving an ad.

 GPS-based geo-fencing is accurate to about 5-50 meters, depending on device and environmental factors.
-Urban areas with tall buildings can reduce accuracy.
-Wi-Fi assisted location improves precision.
+Urban areas with tall buildings can reduce accuracy due to signal bounce.
+Wi-Fi assisted location improves precision significantly.
 For indoor accuracy below 5 meters, you’d need Bluetooth beacons.

 Yes, geo-fencing is legal when users have opted into location services.
 However, you must comply with privacy regulations like GDPR (Europe) and CCPA (California), which require clear disclosure of how location data is collected and used.
-Avoid geo-fencing sensitive locations like healthcare facilities.
+In the US, there are no federal laws prohibiting geo-fencing marketing, but you should avoid geo-fencing sensitive locations like healthcare facilities and schools.

 Yes.
-While having your own app gives you the most control, you can run geo-fencing campaigns through advertising platforms like Google Ads and Facebook Ads without any app.
-These platforms use location data from their own apps and partner networks to serve targeted ads.
+While having your own app gives you the most control (you can send push notifications directly), you can run geo-fencing campaigns through advertising platforms like Google Ads and Facebook Ads without any app.
+These platforms use location data from their own apps and partner networks to serve targeted ads to people within your geo-fence.

-Yes, this is called “competitor conquesting” and is a common geo-fencing tactic.
+Yes, this is called “competitor conquesting” and is one of the most effective geo-fencing tactics available.
 You can place a geo-fence around competitor locations and serve ads to people who visit them.
-It’s legal, though some platforms have restrictions on targeting certain business categories.
+It’s legal, and most advertising platforms explicitly support it.
+Some platforms have restrictions on targeting certain sensitive business categories, but standard commercial businesses are fair game.

 Geo-fencing is one of the most effective ways to reach customers at the exact moment they’re ready to buy.
 As a Google Partner agency, Connectica can help you design, launch, and optimize geo-fencing campaigns that drive real foot traffic and sales.

-We work with businesses throughout South Florida — Fort Lauderdale, Coral Springs, Boca Raton, and beyond.
+We work with businesses throughout South Florida — Fort Lauderdale, Coral Springs, Pompano Beach, Boca Raton, and beyond.

 Call us at 877-816-2259 for a free consultation.